 Ask your doctor for a hearing screening if you have concerns about your hearing or that of a loved one.

 Simplified hearing screenings are available online or via an application on mobile phones.
 But they do not replace a thorough examination conducted in a hearing clinic. they are a quick and an easy place to start.

 If you are hesitant about booking a hearing test an online hearing test may be a good place to start.

 There are two types of online or mobile application-based hearing tests:

-These types of tests can give you a rough estimate of your hearing level or concerns, but should not be replaced by a thorough and comprehensive hearing assessment provided by a hearing healthcare professional.
-You may choose to bring your online hearing test results to your next hearing test appointment so the hearing healthcare center can keep a record of it in your case history.
+You can bring your online hearing test results to your hearing test appointment.
+The hearing healthcare centre can keep a record of it in your case history.

-It is also helpful to discuss the results of your hearing test with friends or family, who can help you to see the bigger picture.
-They may be able to help you better understand your hearing test results, treatment options, and provide you support.
+It is also helpful to discuss the results of your hearing test with friends or family.
+They can help you understand your hearing test results and treatment options.
+They can also provide support.

 If you have a high hearing loss risk, you should get your hearing tested.
 High risk includes those who:

 A baseline hearing test is the first step to better hearing health.

 Remember, hearing loss can affect anyone and is a common health concern.
 You are not alone and there is help.